Aldia

 Those white robes are for protecting against the gushing blood of what was slaughtered for the secret ceremonies.

-With the manor secluded as it was in Drangleic’s eastern hinterlands, Aldia’s sizable research party was able to perform their experiments free of judging eyes, tempting them to be a little more risky with their methods.
-Even then, they wanted to keep things discreet from each other, and thus created chambers like the “secret ceremony building” (秘儀の棟) hidden behind a moveable wall in one passage.
-Among the byproducts of such covert rituals was Forbidden Sun, a pyromancy with overwhelming power — never once did they consider if making something so excessive was even necessary.
+With the manor secluded as it was in Drangleic’s eastern hinterlands, Aldia’s research party was able to perform their experiments free of judging eyes, tempting them to be a little riskier with their methods.
+Even then, they wanted to keep things discreet, largely limiting their efforts to the back half of the manor complex always hidden by a pseudo-airlock mechanism — the “secret ceremony building” (秘儀の棟) according to the local bonfire.
+Among the byproducts of such covert rituals was Forbidden Sun, a pyromancy with overwhelming power; never once did they consider if making something so excessive was even necessary.
 Of course, the dangers weren’t limited to just the targets of their spells.
-Unleash Magic is a sorcery which opens the full extent of the magic power our body contains to its limits, damaging the vessel in the process.
+Unleash Magic is a sorcery which opens the full extent of the magic power contained in our body to its limits, damaging the vessel in the process.
 The Aldian researchers’ less than savory ceremonies naturally yielded equally abnormal results, infringing upon the truly grotesque once it came to live test subjects.

 Pyromancy born via a secret ceremony of An Diel.
 Fires a giant fireball that burns the surroundings to nothing in a great explosion.